hppymsk/public/README.md

-# PythonProjects
+# Python Projects
-Personal Python Projects
+Repository for my personal projects and tests